brave/browser-laptop/docs/state.md

     type: string,  // "normal", "popup", or "devtools"
     width: number,
     // session properties
-    id: number  // the electron id for the window
+    id: number,  // the electron id for the window
+    ui: {
+      mouseInTitlebar: boolean, // whether or not the mouse is in the titlebar }
   }]
 }
 ```